Vikram560/fixedwidthgenerators/README.md

 # Limitations
-- program is to be run from root directory
-- file line endings are *nix
 - file names are constants
 - code is only for use based on supplied specification
 - no qualifying questions were enabled to elicit full requirements